 Cassandra drivers supported by DataStax

-This page summarizes the drivers that DataStax considers to be compatible with DataStax Enterprise (DSE), Hyper-Converged Database (HCD), and Astra DB.
-These drivers are also compatible with open-source Apache Cassandra®.
+This page summarizes the Apache Cassandra® drivers that DataStax considers to be compatible with DataStax Enterprise (DSE), Hyper-Converged Database (HCD), and Astra DB, as well as open-source Apache Cassandra.

 Cassandra drivers and DataStax drivers